thenriq/Iris_dataset_Fisher/README.md

 <br/>

-*Iris setosa* and *Iris versicolor* data were collected in the Gaspé Peninsula *"all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus"*  and then published by **Edgar** in *1935*.
-The same method was certainly applied for *Iris virginica* before Edgar shared this data with the British statistician and biologist Ronald Aylmer Fisher in 1937
+*Iris setosa* and *Iris versicolor* data were collected in the Gaspé Peninsula *"all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus"[17]*  and then published by **Edgar** in *1935*[18].
+The same method was certainly applied for *Iris virginica* before Edgar shared this data with the British statistician and biologist Ronald Aylmer Fisher in 1937[9]
 <br/>
 <br/>
 <p align="left">